-The Underwriter intends to offer the Notes to the public initially at the offering yield set forth on the cover page of this Official Statement, which may subsequently change without any requirement of prior notice.
-The Underwriter may offer and sell the Notes to certain dealers (including dealers depositing notes into investment trusts) at yields lower than the public offering yield set forth on the cover page of this Official Statement, and such public offering yield may be changed, from time to time, by the Underwriter without prior notice.
+The Underwriter intends to offer the Bonds to the public initially at the offering prices set forth on the inside front cover page of this Official Statement, which may subsequently change without any requirement of prior notice.
+The Underwriter reserves the right to join with dealers and other underwriters in offering the Bonds to the public.
+The Underwriter may offer and sell the Bonds to certain dealers (including dealers depositing the Bonds into investment trusts) at prices lower than the public offering prices set forth on the inside front cover page hereof, and such public offering prices may be changed, from time to time, by the Underwriter without prior notice.